 In the past I've allowed traveling to unravel my self care.
 Then a few years ago I decided that not feeling great when it was all said and done wasn't worth it.

 I continue to practice qigong and meditate... it may not always be at the same time of day, but I still provide myself with that sacred space.
 This keeps me grounded.

 Alone time is huge for me (INFJ/ ISFJ here) and I take it when I need it.
 I find ways to have it.
 Last year when my sister took the kids to church Christmas Eve, I offered to stay back and cook... it was as much for me as it was for her.

 Whatever helps to keep you grounded, commit to it.
 It could be getting coffee with an old friend you only see once a year.
 Find that space that keeps you grounded and don't be afraid to ask for it.

 No joke.
 I don't WANT to eat the crap many tend to eat around this time of year because if I do, I'll feel like sh*t.
-So when I say I eat what I want to eat, I WANT to eat HEALTHY and what makes me feel good.
+I WANT to eat healthy and what makes me feel good!!